 Clean water is essential for growing food and raising animals, but agricultural water consumption also accounts for nearly 80% of all embedded water; the water used to harvest, process, refrigerate, and transport food to market.
 Growing, harvesting, and shipping food to market is an extremely water-intensive process.
 According to the Food and Agriculture Organization of the United Nations (FAO), it takes 2,000 to 5,000 liters of water to produce one person’s daily food.
 As we’ve seen, a person only requires 50 liters of clean water a day to live healthily.
 You may be surprised to learn that a pound of steak requires over 7,500 liters of water from farm to table.

 In some places, scarce water resources have prompted governments to buy large tracts of land in countries with more abundant access, sometimes thousands of miles away.
 The practice is called a land grab.
 In 2008, for instance, Qatar made a deal for 40,000 hectares in Kenya to grow food it could then export back to Qatari markets.
-According to 2011 rankings, Qatar is the second most water stressed country in the world; Kenya is “low risk” at number 91.
+According to 2018 rankings, Qatar is the third most water stressed country in the world; Kenya is “low risk” at number 123.

 Agricultural production has increased substantially since the 1960’s with the introduction of synthetic fertilizers, chemical pesticides, and herbicides.
 Most of these chemicals find their way back into the hydrological system through runoff into lakes, rivers, and streams.
 They then re-enter the food system and begin to build up in living organisms, a type of contamination called bioaccumulation.